stevemk14ebr/monaco-spellchecker/README.md

 - `options`: An object with the following properties:
     - `check`： Function to check if a word is spelled correctly.
     - `suggest`： Function to provide suggestions for a misspelled word.
+    - `severity`： Optional severity level for the diagnostic.
+Default is `monaco.MarkerSeverity.Warning`.
     - `tokenize`： Optional function to tokenize the text.
 If not provided, the default behavior is to match `/\b[a-zA-Z']+\b/g`.
     - `ignore`： Optional function to ignore a word.
 If not provided, the default behavior is to hide the ignore button.
     - `addWord`： Optional function to add a word to the dictionary.
 If not provided, the default behavior is to hide the add button.